zx80/flask-simple-auth/README.md

 The `set` method prefix can be changed with the `set_name` initialization parameter.

+When created with `pool=True`, the wrapper uses an internal pool to store and reuse created objects, in which case the object *must* be returned to the pool by calling `_ret_obj()`.
+This is useful when the WSGI server keeps on creating threads on each request.

 ```Python
 # file Shared.py
 from FlaskSimpleAuth import Reference